telepresenceio/telepresence/reference/rbac.md

   namespace: ambassador
 subjects:
 - kind: ServiceAccount
-  name: tp2-user                                       # Should be the same as metadata.name of above ServiceAccount
+  name: tp-user                                       # Should be the same as metadata.name of above ServiceAccount
   namespace: ambassador
 roleRef:
   kind: ClusterRole